NikkelM/Todo-PR-Checker/README.md

-# TODO PR Blocker
+# Todo PR Blocker

-This app will check changes in any PR for open `TODO` style comments and fail a status check if any are found.
+This app will check changes in any PR for open `Todo` style comments and fail a status check if any are found.

 ## Development